tamu-datathon-org/challenges/docs/mlh_challenges.md

 # MLH Challenges

+## [NEW] Devpost Guidelines
+1. Create a submission on [devpost](https://tamudatathon2022.devpost.com)
+2. Virtual submissions should include a video under 3 minutes, indicating which MLH Challenges you want to be considered for.
+3. **In-person judging**

 ## Best use of CockroachDB - MLH
 Build your hackathon project on CockroachDB's open source and indestructible SQL database.
 Utilize CockroachDB in your hack for a chance to win a 3D printing pen for each team member.
 What's more, ALL projects submitted that use CockroachDB will receive a free t-shirt while supplies last!